 1.3 STATEMENT OF PROBLEM

 It is known that man-made aircrafts are capable of flying at immense speeds and in harsh conditions, but to an extent, they lack the level of manoeuvrability seen in birds and insects.

+When unmanned aerial vehicles are used for reconnaissance missions, its ability to be out of sight or become undetectable is one very important part.
+By designing and building a drone that mimics a bird, we can have a drone that can operate more discretely without being detected easily.

 1.4 JUSTIFICATION OF STUDY